top of page

 Committed to a New Approach

-With a scale that would make it Mozambique's second largest National Park, the Lugenda Wildlife Reserve boasts 4,500 square kilometres (445,500 Ha) of dense miombo woodlands, breathtaking granite inselbergs, open savannah, wetlands, river flood planes and riverine forest, and hosts around 300km of beautiful Lugenda River riverfront.
+With a scale that would make it Mozambique's second largest National Park, the Lugenda Wildlife Reserve boasts 4,500 square kilometres (445,500 Ha) of dense miombo woodlands, breathtaking granite inselbergs, open savannah, wetlands, river flood plains and riverine forest, and hosts around 300km of beautiful Lugenda River riverfront.

 LUGENDA-093.jpg